 So, do not be astonished if you find a bunch of German or American cockroaches hanging around in your kitchens and bathrooms!

-These are the bearer of numerous diseases and filth and therefore you ought to handle them sternly.
+These are the bearer of numerous diseases and filth; therefore, you ought to handle them sternly.

-But to do that, you first need to successfully distinguish and identify them right?
+But to do that, you first must distinguish and identify them successfully.

-Well, that’s what we are here for- to discuss everything about these two most common species of roaches that usually infiltrate our houses and create havoc!
+Well, that’s what we are here for to discuss these two most common species of roaches that usually infiltrate our houses and create havoc!

 So let’s get started.